 - Spirituality: becoming absorbed and/or obsessed in spiritual or religious ideas as a way of hiding from uncomfortable emotions*The problem is that when we resist an emotion, trying not to feel what we are feeling, we tighten muscles around the areas in our bodies where we feel the emotion.
 This keeps it trapped there instead of letting it flow through naturally.

-- Are you ready to stop and pay attention to your life?
-I am your best guide to do so.
+Are you ready to stop and pay attention to your life?
+I am your best guide to healing.
 Let’s get started!

 *Adapted from Present Moment Awareness by S. Duncan